nlhogsten/Helium-Full-Stack/localization-management-api/README.md

     pip install -r requirements.txt
     ```

-3. Set up Supabase envs, run database migrations, and seed test data & users:
+3. Set up Supabase:

+Make sure you have youre Supabase keys and db password, run the database migration, and seed the test data & users (./setup.sh does this for you).

     ```bash
     # Make the setup script executable
     chmod +x setup.sh